 What is self harm?

-Signs to look out for if you think a child or young person is self harming:
+If you think a child or young person is self harming, you may notice:

-- wearing long sleeved clothes, especially in warm weather
+- they’re wearing long sleeved clothes, especially in warm weather

 - unexplained blood stains on clothes or towels

 - your child becoming more withdrawn and closed off

 - changes in their mood and behaviour – e.g. angry or low mood.

 It may seem negative and self-destructive to hurt or injure your body, for some young people it is a way of coping.
 Self harming may seem like the only way of dealing with and releasing unbearable or distressing feelings.
 It may make your child feel better (even for a short time) and it may be one area in their life they feel able to control.

 Young people who self harm often talk of feelings such as fear, guilt, anger, shame, helplessness and self-hatred.
 They may struggle to cope with their thoughts and feelings.

 Self harm affects children and young people across society – including those who live in stable, happy homes and ‘appear to have everything’.